MatthieuDasnoy/python-developer-roadmap/README.md

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/), *by Al Sweigart, 2015*
 - [Think Python](https://greenteapress.com/wp/think-python-2e/), *by Allen Downey, 2015*
 - Python Tricks: The Book, *by Dan Bader, 2017*
-- Web Scraping with Puthon, *by Ryan Mitchell, 2015*
+- Web Scraping with Python, *by Ryan Mitchell, 2015*

 ### 2. Practice